daniel-ilett/blog/_drafts/2019-05-11-tut1-4-smo-edge-detect.md

 }
 ~~~

 Now let's perform the conversions.
-As well as modifying the saturation, I also modify the value/lightness so that the bright colours pop even more.
+As well as modifying the saturation, I also modify the value (lightness) so that the bright colours pop even more.

 ~~~glsl
 float3 hsvTex = rgb2hsv(tex);